 There isn’t a cheap part on this whole bike.
-All the components are top-notch from the Chromag saddle to the Kraton grips.
-Spawn Cycles has also created their own component line, Brood.
-Many of the parts on the Rokkusuta are Brood: the 140mm cranks, front fork, and wheels.
+All the components are top-notch and many are their own in-house component line, Brood.
+Many of the parts on the Rokkusuta are Brood: the 130mm cranks, front fork, saddle, and wheels.

 Wellgo offer some of our favorite mountain bike pedals for kids, and the Wellgo alloy pedals on the Rokkusuta are no exception.
 Combined with my son’s Five Ten Freerider shoes, they provided a good grippy platform for a long day of riding.
 The pins are metal which means I wouldn’t want to put my child on them without shin protection, but with them, we had no problems.

 The Brood rims are tubeless compatible as are the Brood Maxtion 2.20″ tubeless-ready tires.